asaikali/modern-spring-on-kubernetes/aot/build-test-aot-native/README.md

   * `com.example.aot.BuildTestAotNativeControllerTests > helloWithSerializationMode() SUCCESSFUL
 * open the `BuildTestAotNativeRuntimeHints` class and comment out one of the runtime hints for serialization
   * `// hints.serialization().registerType(java.util.ArrayList.class);`
-* run the `processSAot` task to generate AOT-optimized source code for the app - `./gradlew clean processAot`
+* run the `processAot` task to generate AOT-optimized source code for the app - `./gradlew clean processAot`
-* note that the `serialization-config.json` config file in `build/generated/aotResources/META-INF/native-image/com.example/build-test-aot-native`does not contain the `ArrayList` anymore
+* note that the `serialization-config.json` config file in `build/generated/aotResources/META-INF/native-image/com.example/build-test-aot-native` does not contain the `ArrayList` anymore
 * build the JIT tests and run them on the JVM: ` ./gradlew clean test`.
 Note that all tests are successful
-* build the Native Tests `./gradlew clean nativeTest` and observe that the build fails, as expected, due to ArrayList not being available at runtime in the nativeimage
+* build the Native Tests `./gradlew clean nativeTest` and observe that the build fails, as expected, due to ArrayList not being available at runtime in the native image
+  * ...
-  * `java.util.ArrayList; no valid constructor
+  * java.util.ArrayList; no valid constructor
   * `Failures (1):`
     * `JUnit Jupiter:BuildTestAotNativeControllerTests:helloWithSerializationMode()`
     * `MethodSource [className = 'com.example.aot.BuildTestAotNativeControllerTests', methodName = 'helloWithSerializationMode', methodParameterTypes = '']`
     * `=> java.lang.AssertionError: JSON path "message" expected:<Serialization: Native Fibonacci generation> but was:<Could not open input stream to read object>`
+  * ...

 ## Reference Documentation
 For further reference, please consider the following sections: